Photo Élysée

+Succeeding Tatyana Franck, Nathalie Herschdorfer has been in charge since June 2022.

 Collection

 The collection of more than 100,000 photographs covers the whole range of photographic history and technology from 19th century daguerreotypes to contemporary digital prints.
 Amongst others, it holds collections of works by Adolphe Braun, who worked at the court of Napoleon III, Gabriel Lippmann, Mario Giacomelli, Lucia Moholy, Gilles Caron and Pieter Hugo.

 The entire collections of Ella Maillart and Nicolas Bouvier were bequeathed to the museum.
 In 2011 it acquired Charlie Chaplin's collection of around 10,000 photographs.
 The museum also holds the collection of Pierre Gilliard, tutor to the children of Emperor Nicholas II of Russia.